-Meningitis: Keep Watching is a campaign spearheaded by Meningitis Research Foundation, Meningitis Trust and Meningitis UK with support from Novartis Vaccines and Diagnostics Limited, encouraging parents to remain vigilant for the signs and symptoms of the disease.
+Meningitis: Keep Watching is a campaign spearheaded by Meningitis Research Foundation and Meningitis Trust and Meningitis UK who have now merged and are now known as Meningitis Now (as of Dec 2013) with support from Novartis Vaccines and Diagnostics Limited, encouraging parents to remain vigilant for the signs and symptoms of the disease.
 The campaign came about after research found that more than two-thirds of parents in the UK are unaware that current vaccinations do not protect their children from all forms of the disease.
 This is a misconception that could be putting lives at risk.

 Meningitis is the inflammation of the lining around the brain and spinal cord and septicaemia is the blood poisoning form of the disease.
 Meningitis can be viral or bacterial.
 Viral meningitis isn’t life threatening and people generally make a full recovery.
 However bacterial meningitis is more serious.

 Meningococcal meningitis is a bacterial form of meningitis that is most common here in the UK and affects the brain membrane.
 It can cause severe brain damage and if untreated is fatal in 50% of cases.